Skip to main navigation Skip to main content

 Environmental authorizations, such as permits and registrations, are required by federal, state, and sometimes local governments.
 The purpose of authorizations is to make sure that industry, businesses, and individuals minimize the impacts of certain activities on the environment.

 Permits include conditions that are designed to control pollution.
 Permits also restrict the number of pollutants that may be released during a specific timeframe.
+Permit approval is generally required before construction or operation.
+Depending on the permit, approval can take several months.

 The types of permits and registrations that may apply to a particular industry or business vary by location, activities, and potential for pollution.
 Activities that require permits or other approvals can include those that might pollute the air, water, or land.
 A few examples of this include mercury and other air emissions from power stations, sediment-laden runoff from construction sites, or the disposal of used aerosol cans from an autobody shop.